elifcyildirim/patterns_in_road_accidents/README.md

 6. first point of impact & vehicle's manoeuvre at the time of the accident.

 This list is not in the order of feature importance.
 The models were trained and tested using the data from the year 2017.
-The model is validated twice, using the data from 2016 and 2020 separately.
+The final model was validated twice, using the data from 2016 and 2020 separately.

 <a id='section5'></a>
 ###  Model Evaluation Metrics